 "In The Smart Girls Handbook there is a whole chapter dedicated to fear and failure because they are two topics I am particularly passionate about.
 I quit a job three weeks in and moved to New York, with no friends out there, no apartment and no job.
 I couldn't have been more scared.

 "Our bodies react to fear in the same way as our caveman days; our brain can't differentiate between a charging lion and creative endeavour.
 Fear is a positive because it is trying to keep you safe and warn off danger but remember, it is going to try and protect you from going after your dream too.

 "See failure as data acquisition – it the process of your soul trying to speak to you.
 It is your inner guide telling you what you should be doing, not what you shouldn't."

-We published an interview today with award-winning entrepreneur Sonya Barlow, in which she highlights the need to break the "genderalised social norms and stereotypes" that exist not just in the start-up space, but in workplace culture more generally.
+In our interview with award-winning entrepreneur Sonya Barlow, Sonya highlighted the need to break the "genderalised social norms and stereotypes" that exist not just in the start-up space, but in workplace culture more generally.

-"When you describe That Works For Me as a platform where you can find amazing, experienced UK-based people who happen to be parents, or who have other things going on, you don't quite hit the nail on the head," our December Member of the Month told us.
+"When you describe That Works For Me as a platform where you can find amazing, experienced UK-based people who happen to be parents, or who have other things going on, you don't quite hit the nail on the head.

 "It's only when you describe the issues – the fact that there are so many people good at what they do, yet they can't find work.
 And so many small businesses out there that need a bit of help with their social media or Google Analytics, or whatever - that it really lands.